llamnuds/wskr/README.md

 * The text file must be in the same directory that WSKR.EXE is run from.
 * Each line of the text file should start with a machine name, then a space; everything after the space is ignored.
-* Blank lines are ignored, as are any lines starting with a space or hash symbol.
+* Blank lines are ignored, as are any lines starting with a space, hash symbol or tab.

 ## OPTIONAL PARAMETERS